collectiveaccess/CollectiveAccessManual/providence/developer/APIs/modelstables.md

 ---
-title: API: Models and Tables
+title: API Models and Tables
 ---

 # API: Models and Tables